mahdi-mallaee/flow/README.md

 Give Flow a try and experience a clutter-free browsing environment.
 Your feedback is invaluable in making Flow even better!

 #tab-manager #session #tab-groups #flow

+### Contribution and License
+For contibuting see CONTRIBUTION.md file.
+This project is licensed under the GPL v3 License - see the LICENSE.md file.

 ### Refrences
 <a href="https://docs.plasmo.com/">Plasmo Docs</a>